Last updated on April 2, 2026

 Keranos, God of Storms

 Keranos, God of Storms was once a fearsome card draw engine, but modern Magic has crept past it.
-That said, it’s pretty hard to remove and provides versatility as card advantage or board control.
+That said, it’s still one of the best Izzet enchantments: pretty hard to remove and provides versatility as card advantage or board control.
 Deck manipulation, like Sensei's Divining Top or Brainstorm, does a lot to curb the variance.

 Sorcerer Class